fourhairs/cfd/README.md

 # cfd
 A repository for loading fifth-order finite-difference TENO methods.
-The code is written in visual Fortran or Simply Fortran.
+The code is written in Visual Fortran or Simply Fortran.